Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Introduction

-We have successfully applied iSTFT to three parametric dynamical systems: The Lorenz-63 model parametrized with random initial conditions; the FitzHugh-Nagumo model with two physical parameters and a time-varying external input signal; a Ferrocyanide oxidation reaction model with two physical parameters and an external input signal changing with both the time and a parameter.
+We have successfully applied SE-TFT to three parametric dynamical systems: The Lorenz-63 model parametrized with random initial conditions; the FitzHugh-Nagumo model with two physical parameters and a time-varying external input signal; a coupled electrochemical kinetics and diffusion model with two physical parameters and an external input signal changing with both the time and a parameter.
 The first model is used as a benchmark for chaotic dynamical systems.
 The second one has cubic nonlinearity.
-For the Ferrocyanide oxidation reaction model, all the equations are fully coupled, it is difficult to extract system matrices and nonlinear vectors that are necessary for projection-based intrusive MOR.
-The prediction results show that iSTFT is very accurate for predicting multiple outputs in both the parameter and the time domain.
-After training, iSTFT can accurately predict the outputs at any testing parameter samples in one step given only the solution at the initial time instance.
-The attention weight matrix for each testing case illustrates not only the temporal relationship within a single output sequence, but also the interactions between features corresponding to different outputs along the whole-time sequence, clearly showing the interpretability of iSTFT.
+For the coupled electrochemical kinetics and diffusion model, all the equations are fully coupled, it is difficult to extract system matrices and nonlinear vectors that are necessary for projection-based intrusive MOR.
+The prediction results show that SE-TFT is very accurate for predicting multiple outputs in both the parameter and the time domain.
+After training, SE-TFT can accurately predict the outputs at any testing parameter samples in one step given only the solution at the initial time instance.
+The attention weight matrix for each testing case illustrates not only the temporal relationship within a single output sequence, but also the interactions between features corresponding to different outputs along the whole-time sequence, clearly showing the interpretability of SE-TFT.

 In the next section, we present the parametric dynamical systems under consideration, then the structure of TFT is introduced and is connected to the dynamical systems.
-Section~\ref{sec:MOTFT} demonstrates the framework of iSTFT, the pre-processing, and the training procedure.
-Section~\ref{sec:pred_results} presents the prediction results of iSTFT using the above mentioned three examples and the interpretability analysis of iSTFT based on the numerical results.
+Section~\ref{sec:MOTFT} demonstrates the framework of SE-TFT, the pre-processing, and the training procedure.
+Section~\ref{sec:pred_results} presents the prediction results of SE-TFT using the above mentioned three examples and the interpretability analysis of SE-TFT based on the numerical results.
 Section~\ref{sec:conclusion} concludes the article with some further discussions.